Oluwaseyi-Isaias27/pdsnd_github/README.md

 * [Udacity](https://udacity.com) - Udacity's Data Analyst Nanodegree program and their instructors were extremely helpful while I was pursuing this project.
 * [philribbens](https://github.com/philribbens) - philribben's repository also added to better understanding of the structure for this project.
 * [xhlow](https://github.com/xhlow) - xhlow's repository helped with understanding the structure and details of certain functions.
-* Finally, I'd like to mention the _Intro to Python_ book for Computer Science and Data Science by Paul Deitel and Harvey Deitel.
+* Finally, I'd like to mention the _Intro to Python for Computer Science and Data Science_ book by Paul Deitel and Harvey Deitel.
 This book contain great depth on the knowledge of how to implement numpy and pandas methods that were used in this project.